Quantum sensing with a spin ensemble in a two-dimensional material

 To experimentally extract the hyperfine parameters, we first perform optically detected magnetic resonance (ODMR) spectroscopy under a tunable vector magnetic field (Figs.~\ref{fig:Fig2}c,d).
 ODMR enables measurement of the transition frequencies of the central sensor, perturbed by hyperfine coupling.
 Specifically, in the absence of an external field, the bare sensor eigenstates are the magnetic Zeeman sublevels, $\{ \ket{E_1} = \ket{0}, \ket{E_2} = \ket{-1}, \ket{E_3} = \ket{+1} \}$, with nearly-degenerate resonance frequencies set by the ZFS (Methods).
 The hyperfine interactions perturb these transitions, giving rise to four distinct peaks primarily determined by the axial $A_{zz}$ component and local strain, $\mathcal{E}$ (see the $B_\perp = 0$ subplot in Fig.~\ref{fig:Fig2}c, Methods).
 From the spectral separations between these peaks, we extract $A_{zz}/2\pi \approx -67$~MHz and $\mathcal{E}/2\pi \approx 18.5$~MHz, consistent with previously reported values~\cite{gong2024isotope, clua2023isotopic}.

 Having characterized $A_{zz}$, we proceed to extract the transverse hyperfine components, $\{ A^{(i)}_{xx}, A^{(i)}_{yy}, A^{(i)}_{xy} \}$, for all three nuclear spins.
-In contrast to the axial case, the leading-order effects of the transverse components are suppressed in the secular regime, where the $z$-axis ZFS is much larger than the transverse hyperfine strengths, and their inherently second-order nature makes them challenging to resolve, rendering previous experimental efforts insufficient~\cite{gao2022nuclear, gong2024isotope}.
+In contrast to the axial case, the leading-order effects of the transverse components are suppressed in the secular regime, where the $z$-axis ZFS is much larger than the transverse hyperfine strengths, and their inherently second-order nature makes them challenging to resolve~\cite{gao2022nuclear, gong2024isotope}.

-To overcome this bottleneck, we {\it tilt} the quantization axis of the central sensor by applying an {\it in-plane} external field, $B_\perp$, which is perpendicular to and competes with the $z$-axis ZFS.
-In this {\it rotated} basis, the transverse hyperfine components acquire significant projections along the new quantization axis, thereby enhancing their measurable effects.
+To overcome this issue, we {\it tilt} the quantization axis of the central sensor by applying an {\it in-plane} external field, $B_\perp$, which is perpendicular to and competes with the $z$-axis ZFS.
+In this rotated basis, the transverse hyperfine components acquire significant projections along the new quantization axis, thereby enhancing their measurable effects.
 As shown in Fig.~\ref{fig:Fig2}c, increasing $|B_\perp|$ transforms the hyperfine spectrum from a simple four-peak structure into broad, widely distributed resonances.
-Notably, when tracking the leading-order resonance positions set by $\hat{H}_0$ (black dashed line in Fig.~\ref{fig:Fig2}c), we find that the in-plane gyromagnetic ratio of the boron vacancy is $\gamma_\perp/2\pi \approx 19.6$~GHz/T, about 30\% smaller than its out-of-plane counterpart, $\gamma_z$, revealing anisotropic magnetic sensitivity in 2D hBN (Methods).
 Moreover, rotation of the vector magnetic field around the in-plane direction ($\theta = 90^\circ$) produces highly angle-sensitive ODMR variations, arising from a complex mixing of axial and transverse components (Fig.~\ref{fig:Fig2}d).
 Although this series of ODMR spectra could, in principle, serve as ``fingerprints'' for extracting the transverse components, the experimental spectra lack sufficient resolution due to power broadening, spectral diffusion from coupling to more distant spin baths, and other extrinsic noise sources.